GioStamoulos/Kmers_Dataset_Generation_Regression_Clustering/README.md

 ### Clustering

-For all the datasets that were utilized, their clustering coclusions are almost al- ways the same.
+For all the datasets that were utilized, their clustering coclusions are almost al ways the same.
 The plots of the Isomap dimensionally reduced kmers datasets after kmeans clustering demonstrate that clusters can be easily distinguished in this dimensional space.One of the three clusters is remote from the other two and is